stephengold/Garrett/README.md

 ## Important features

+ + A controller that affixes a camera to a rigid body at a specific offset.
+  The controlled camera moves with the rigid body as it translates and rotates.

  + `OrbitCamera`: a physics-based, 4 degree-of-freedom camera controller.
   The controlled camera orbits a specified target, optionally clipping or jumping forward